Advantages of Pole Construction

 Later in this book general basic directions are given on how to construct a pole building, and these are followed by some specific plans.
 Right now it’s enough to say that the poles are embedded in the ground, and they must be plumb.

-The of any pole building can be simple enough for unskilled persons to construct.
+The design of any pole building can be simple enough for unskilled persons to construct.
 Except for very small buildings, the step of setting the poles, however, is not a project for one person, the reason being that you have only two hands.
 For this step probably you should hire some

 HOW IT GOES T O G E T H E R